 TV and film production nominees are evaluated based on the criteria listed below:

 Nominated productions do not need to reflect every element to receive an award.
 However, the highest ratings are reserved for those productions that emphasize the positive journey of recovery from behavioral health problems.

-These nominees are reviewed by a panel of judges that includes TV and film writers and producers, consumer/peer leaders in recovery from mental health and/or substance use disorders and behavioral health advocacy organizations, as well as representatives from HHS and other Voice Awards program partners.
+These nominees are reviewed by a panel of judges that includes TV and film writers and producers, consumer/peer leaders in recovery from mental and/or substance use disorders and behavioral health advocacy organizations, as well as representatives from HHS and other Voice Awards program partners.